Frequently Asked Questions

 Q6) What is the minimum number of credit hours needed for a semester?

-A) See the section for F-1 Students for information regarding credit hours for international students.
+A) See the Be a full-time student section for information regarding credit hours for international students.

 Q7) What is my eligibility for a masters degree?